bennykurz/array-conf/doc/index.rst

         ]
     ];

-A configuration for this template may be look like the following:
+A configuration for this template may look like the following:

 .. code-block:: php